Equus (play): Act 1

-Dysart learns that Frank, concerned that Alan was taking far too much interest in the more violent aspects of the Bible, destroyed a violent picture of the Crucifixion that Alan had hung at the foot of his bed.
-Alan replaced the picture with one of a horse, with large, staring eyes.
+Dysart learns that Frank, concerned that Alan was taking far too much interest in the more violent aspects of the Bible, destroyed a violent picture of the crucifixion of Jesus that Alan had hung at the foot of his bed.
+Alan then replaced the picture with one of a horse, with large, staring eyes.

-Alan reveals to Dysart that, during his youth, his attraction to horses came about by way of his mother's biblical tales, a horse story that she had read to him, Western movies, and his grandfather's interest in horses and riding.
-Alan's sexual education began with his mother, who told him he could find true love and contentment by way of religious devotion and marriage.
-During this time, Alan also begins to develop a sexual attraction to horses, desiring to pet their thick coats, feel their muscular bodies, and smell their sweat.
+Alan reveals to Dysart that, during his youth, his attraction to horses came about by way of his mother's Biblical tales, a horse story that she had read to him, Western films, and his grandfather's interest in horses and riding.
+Alan's sexual education began with his mother, who told him that he could find true love and contentment by way of religious devotion and marriage.
+During this time, Alan also began to develop a sexual attraction to horses, desiring to pet their coats, feel their muscular bodies, and smell their sweat.
 Alan reveals to Dysart that he had first encountered a horse at age six, on the beach.
 A rider approached him, and took him up on the horse.
-Alan was visibly excited, but his parents found him and Frank pulled him violently off the horse.
-The horse rider scoffed at the father and rode off.
+Alan was visibly excited, but his parents found him and Frank pulled him violently off the horse; the horse rider scoffed at Frank and rode off.

-Dysart hypnotizes Alan and, during the hypnosis, reveals elements of his terrifying dream of the ritual murder of children.
-Dysart begins to jog Alan's memory by filling in blanks and asking questions.
-Alan reveals that he wants to help the horses by removing the bit, which enslaves them.
+Dysart hypnotizes Alan, during which he reveals elements of his dream about human sacrifice.
+He begins to jog Alan's memory by filling in blanks and asking questions.
+Alan reveals that he wants to help captive horses by removing the bit, which enslaves them.

-After turning 17, Alan took a job working in a shop selling electrical goods, where he met Jill Mason, an outgoing and free-spirited young woman.
-She visits the shop wanting to purchase blades for horse-clippers.
-Alan was instantly interested when he discovered that Jill has such close contact with horses after she tells him that she works for a local stable owner.
-Jill suggested that Alan work for the owner of the stables, Harry Dalton.
-Alan agrees.
+After turning 17, Alan took a job working in a shop selling electrical goods, where he met Jill Mason, an outgoing and free-spirited young woman who works for a local stable owner.
+She visited the shop wanting to purchase blades for horse-clippers, which piqued Alan's interest.
+Jill suggested that Alan work for Harry Dalton, the owner of the stables, to which Alan agreed.

-Dysart meets with Dalton, who tells him that he first held Alan to be a model worker, since he kept the stables immaculately clean and grooms the horses, including one named Nugget.
+Dysart meets with Dalton, who tells him that he first held Alan to be a model worker, since he kept the stables immaculately clean and groomed the horses, including one named Nugget.
 Through Dysart's questioning, it becomes clear that Alan is erotically fixated on Nugget (or "Equus") and secretly takes him for midnight rides, bareback and naked.
-Alan also envisions himself as a king, on the godhead Equus, both destroying their enemies.
+Alan envisions himself as a king astride the godhead Equus, both destroying their enemies.